Careers at Peninsula Behavioral Health

 Live in a small town.
 Make a big impact.

 Peninsula Behavioral Health is a rural Certified Community Behavioral Health Clinic that provides patient-centered care with a multi-disciplinary team approach.
 We are growing and looking for new staff at a variety of experience levels.

 We value each and every employee that works with us.
 PBH proudly provides robust staff training and career development opportunities.
 In 2020, we are excited to bring EMDR and Motivational Interviewing training onsite.

-Peninsula Behavioral Health is proud to offer the following competitive employee benefit package to all full-time staff:
+Peninsula Behavioral Health is proud to offer the following competitive employee benefits package to all full-time staff:

 - Medical, dental, and vision health coverage

 - 403(b) retirement plan

 - Generous education / leave allowance

 - Graduated vacation leave starting at twelve days/year